amcjen/protean/README.markdown

 ============
 It's quite simple at it's core--Protean is an MVC-based, inversion-of-control framework.
 There are several modules.
 Each module can live alone or with others.
 Each is self-contained, meaning it has all information within it to handle all routing of controllers, view template rendering, and model support--which includes both ORM and domain-object mapping.

 *Note* - The simplicity of the examples here hopefully do not imply a simplicity or lack of power of PHP5 or of the Protean framework itself.
+Despite what some say, PHP is a very capable and useful platform on which to build complex, highly-scalable web applications.
 There is some pretty cool black magic going on in the internals of Protean to automatically show the proper templates, call the proper controller class, auto-load the domain/ORM object classes, as well as instantiate the page flow.
 PHP5's Reflection classes and variable variables are used to great extent to allow the code a development team has to write day in and day out to be as simple as shown in the examples here.

 How Protean routes: command.xml
 -------------------------------